Threshold Policy Settings

 - The default primary metric for a static condition is packets/s.
 Use the Metrics pane of the Dataset tab to change the primary metric and/or add secondary metrics.
 The tiles of the Edit Threshold Conditions dialog will reflect the Metrics pane settings at the time the dialog is opened.

-- A static condition is required in order to set a Baseline Condition.
+- A static condition is required to set a Baseline Condition.

 Baseline Condition